vinayvnvv/s3FileUpload/README.md

   * `path` (string) - final absolute path of s3 where file is to be upload (ex: `http://bucket.awshost.com/folder/filename.ext` )
   * `fileName` (string) - name of the file selected for upload
   * `targetFileName` (string) - target file name to override the original name of the file selected if specified in _s3-target-name_ attribute
-  * `file` - javascript file Object contains file related inforamtion of the selected file
+  * `file` - javascript file Object contains file related information of the selected file
   * `errMsg` - error message if any error during the file upload
   * `errCode` - error code of the error to handle custom message in call back functions
       ###### Error Codes Table